mridhulaa28/cash-flow-minimization/README.md

 # Cash Flow Minimizer

 ## Purpose
 The **Cash Flow Minimizer** project aims to optimize the management of financial transactions between multiple banks.
-By minimizing redundant transactions, the system enhances financial efficiency and reduces operational costs.
+By minimizing redundant transactions, the system enhances financial efficiency.

 ## Overview/Features
 - **Transaction Optimization**: Reduces the number of transactions needed to balance cash flow among banks.